Wondering what to expect after a thoracic spine injury?

-T1-T5 thoracic spine injuries primarily affect the muscles in the upper chest, mid-back, and a little bit of the inner arms.
+T1-T5 thoracic spine injuries primarily affect the muscles in the upper chest, mid-back, and a section of the inner arms.

-A T1 spinal cord injury affects sensation in your inner forearm and the ability to spread your fingers apart from each other.
+The T1 nerve roots affect sensation in your inner forearm and the ability to spread your fingers apart from each other.

-T2 spinal cord injury affects sensation around the armpits and upper chest.
+T2 nerve roots affect sensation around the armpits and upper chest.

-T3, T4, and T5 spinal cord injuries affect sensation at the upper chest and back.
+T3, T4, and T5 nerve roots affect sensation at the upper chest and back.

-However, higher-level thoracic injury patients may experience difficulties sitting upright due to lack of core control.
-In such cases, individuals may need to wear a back brace to help support their trunks.
+Additionally, higher-level thoracic injury patients may experience difficulties sitting upright due to lack of core control.
+In such cases, individuals may need to wear a back brace or chest strap to support their trunks.

 T6, T7, T8, T9, T10, T11, T12 Spinal Cord Injury